How to Hire Veterans: 5 Quick Tips

 Learning how to hire veterans also requires a conscientious approach to interviewing.
 Ask about relevant military and civilian training as well as their experience and why they believe they’re qualified to do the job.

 Avoid asking directly about the type of discharge they received or about specific deployments (which could be construed as trying to determine if the veteran has any type of medical affliction like post-traumatic stress disorder).

 There are many resources available to help recruiters and hiring managers find qualified veteran candidates.
-For example, O*NET’s Military-Civilian Crosswalk can help you find military occupational classification codes for the job you are looking to fill.
-Using these codes in your job description can help veterans understand the available job.
-Other resources include:
+In addition to using MOS codes in your job description to help veterans understand the available job, other resources include: